-In the annual budget package sent to the legislature, information on the budgetary central government includes (i) aggregate information on expenditure, revenues for the proposed year (ii) forecast of the fiscal deficit or surplus for the proposed year and the two forthcoming years, (iii) the estimate for main categories of expenditure, revenues and the overall balance for two years preceding the current year.
+In the annual budget package sent to the legislature, information on the budgetary central government includes (i) aggregate information on expenditure, revenues for the proposed year (ii) forecast of the fiscal deficit or surplus for the proposed year and the two forthcoming years, (iii) the estimate for main categories of expenditure, revenues and the overall balance for the current year and (iv) the main categories of expenditure, revenues and the overall balance for two years preceding the current year.
 Aggregated budget data for both revenue and expenditure according to the main heads of the classifications used, with data for the previous year with a detailed breakdown of revenue and expenditure estimates, are also presented in the GFS 2014 consistent tables published at the MoF website and reported to the IMF.
 Current fiscal year's budget in the same format as the budget proposal is presented to the legislature together with the annual budget package.